Muslim conquest of Persia: Byzantine–Sassanid War (602–628)

 The Persian ruler Khosrau II (Parviz) defeated a dangerous rebellion within his own empire, Bahram Chobin's rebellion.
 He then turned his focus to his traditional Byzantine enemies, leading to the Byzantine-Sassanid War of 602–628.
 For a few years, he succeeded.
 From 612 to 622, he extended the Persian borders almost to the same extent that they were under the Achaemenid dynasty (550–330 BC), capturing Western states as far as Egypt, Palestine (the conquest of the latter being assisted by a Jewish army), and more.

 The Byzantines regrouped and pushed back in 622 under Heraclius.
 Khosrau was defeated at the Battle of Nineveh in 627, and the Byzantines recaptured all of Syria and penetrated far into the Persian provinces of Mesopotamia.
 In 629, Khosrau's general Shahrbaraz agreed to peace, and the border between the two empires was once again the same as it had been in 602.

 Plague of Sheroe

 The Plague of Sheroe (627–628) was one of several epidemics that occurred in or close to Iran within two centuries after the first epidemic was brought by the Sasanian armies from its campaigns in Constantinople, Syria, and Armenia.
-It contributed to the fall of the Sasanian Empire.
+It caused the death of many Aryan and therefore contributed to the fall of the Sasanian Empire.